g4eml/Langstone/README.md

 The initial build can take some time, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
 When the build is finished the Pi will reboot and start-up with the Langstone Transceiver.
 If it does not appear to be working see the file 'Debugging Notes.txt' for some things to look at.

-# Upgrading the software.
+# Updating the Software.

-If you have a running Langstone you can upgrade by doing the following.
+If you have a running Langstone you can update by doing the following.

-Log into the Pi using SSh as described above.
+Log into the Pi using SSH as described above.

 cd Langstone

 ./stop

 ./update

 ./run